NoNamePro0/ObsSongDisplay/README.md

 WARNING!
 If you put any letters in the 'Check interval' box, the app will crash and not start again until you change the number in the config.
 Be careful.

 ### This is a BETA release.
 Expect bugs!
-And a shitty source code.
+And a shitty source code written in 3h.
 This was a private project and I'm a total noob in C#.
 Please be nice.